astoeckel/libfoxenunit/README.md

 ## Available ASSERT and EXPECT macros

-`EXPECT` macros are used to print an error message and mark a test as failed if the given condition is not fulfilled. `ASSERT` macros do the same, but will also stop executing this particular test.
-Usually `ASSERT` is only used if failing this condition would make it impossible to continue with the test.

 * `EXPECT_EQ(should, is)`, `ASSERT_EQ(should, is)`<br/>Checks for equality, i.e. `should == is`
 * `EXPECT_GT(should, is)`, `ASSERT_GT(should, is)`<br/>Checks for `should` being greater than `is`, i.e. `should > is`
 * `EXPECT_GE(should, is)`, `ASSERT_GE(should, is)`<br/>Checks for `should` being greater than or equal to `is`, i.e. `should >= is`